sarahciston/codingcare/posts/guide.md

 We are pretty free-form, but one of our adopted structures has been to open with a ritual of checking in on each other, asking what we are working on and thinking about.
 That short process often guides the rest of our weekly agenda.
 It's a quick moment to take the temperature of the group, to find out what code questions need investigating or troubleshooting (or what life questions too).

-Call it Round Robin, Show and Tell, or Council Method — some version of an opening gesture for gathering helps to acknowledge each person, and it gives them a couple of minutes to share anything they want to share today.
+Call it Round Robin, Show and Tell, [Council Method](), or Vibe Check — some version of an opening gesture for gathering helps to acknowledge each person, and it gives them a couple of minutes to share anything they want to share today.
 You could make it very abstract or metaphorical as a warmup, like "What's your internal weather report?
 And what's your code project's weather report?"
 Or it could be quite literal: "How are you feeling?
 What are you working on?
 What are you struggling with or excited about?
 What's something cool you've seen in code this week?"

 By the time we've completed the circle we almost always have a clear trajectory for the rest of the day's meetup and are well into our first conversation or troubleshoot.
 We have also made room for each person, whether they are shy and would otherwise be steamrolled, or whether they would be first to speak and might otherwise take up most of the time.